 We are always interested in improving this web site.
 If you would like to offer feedback, contribute photos, new ideas, or provide updated information, please contact the webmaster.

 The buttons you see on the left- and right-hand side of the page are available on every page.
 This makes it easy for you to go from any page to any other page quickly.
 When you click on one of the buttons, a menu appears.
 Click on any of the entries on that menu to go to that page.
 The menu isn't one of those "twitchy" ones; it requires a click to show it and a click to dismiss it.
 The menus allow us to provide direct access to a lot of pages on this web site, and they can be easily extended over time if need be.

 The NASG button takes you to pages that contain information about the NASG itself, about applying for or renewing your NASG membership, access to the Members Only section of this web site, and many other member services.
 Anything specifically related to the NASG will be found there.

-The News & Events button leads to pages that list upcoming events that feature or have S-scale clubs showing their layouts.
-It also leads to pages that show all the latest news related to modeling in S-scale, including information about the annual NASG Convention.
+The Events button leads to pages that list upcoming events that feature or have S-scale clubs showing their layouts, including information about the annual NASG Convention.
 Anything time-sensitive will be listed on those pages.
 You will find dedicated pages describing the annual multi-day events that involve S-scale modeling.

 The Store button leads to our online store where you can buy the products the NASG has for sale, both to members and non-members.